RobotLocomotion/drake/tools/release_engineering/dev/README.md

     git clone https://github.com/RobotLocomotion/drake.git
     cd drake

-In `tools/release_engineering/dev/push_release`, replace the placeholder `gpg_key` with the value from the AWS Secrets Manager.

-## Run script to mirror the .tar and .deb artifacts to S3
+## Run script to push docker images and mirror the .tar/.deb artifacts to S3

 Once your machine is set-up, run the `push_release` script as described below:

     bazel run //tools/release_engineering/dev:push_release -- <version>

-The release creator will provide the version and date.
+The release creator will provide the version.
 Throughout this process, don’t use `v` on the version string.
 For example:

     bazel run //tools/release_engineering/dev:push_release -- 1.0.0

-## Run script for docker and apt
+## Run script for apt

 (Before proceeding, refer to the sections below if you need to add a new configuration or package.)